phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 It is very similar to the `kernel_main` function in our `main.rs`, with the differences that we don't invoke `println`, don't include any example allocations, and call `test_main` unconditionally.

 Now we're ready to add a few test cases.
-First, we add a test that performs a simple allocation using [`Box`] and checks the allocated value, to ensure that basic allocations work:
+First, we add a test that performs some simple allocations using [`Box`] and checks the allocated values, to ensure that basic allocations work:

 ```rust
 // in tests/heap_allocation.rs